 However, if a biological parent has not been established as a legal parent (for instance, if they are not on the birth certificate and were not married to the other parent) or paternity hasn’t been determined legally, then they would not normally have any established parental rights and the other (legal) parent’s rights would be superior for the time being.
 If that parent wants to have such rights, then they may need to ask the court to make a finding that they are in fact a parent of the child.
 This is typically done by filing a “Petition to Decide Parentage”.

 When parents are separated, it is normal to ask a court to establish separate rights for each parent.
 This is usually done in a parenting plan.
 When this has been done, each parent then has specific rights as to the other parent.
 The parenting plan determines when each parent has a right to have the children with that parent, as well as clarifying other issues such as transportation and decision making.
-If you need to establish parenting rights, give us a call to make an appointment with one of our Seattle child custody lawyers.

 Termination of Parental Rights